 On days that I plan ahead well, I love the convenience of making this Easy Tomato Basil Soup in my crockpot.

-And those days where I’m a little more helter-skelter but need something quick to make for dinner, I just adjust the recipe and make it on my stovetop.
+And those days when I’m a little more helter-skelter but need something quick to make for dinner, I just adjust the recipe and make it on my stovetop.

 Watch Video: Learn How to Make This Recipe

-What Is the Difference Between Tomato Basil Soup and Tomato Bisque?
+What Is the Difference Between Tomato Soup and Tomato Bisque?

 Traditionally bisque was a French dish and had a shellfish base, but this isn’t always the case now.